lukaslangrock/ShutdownTimerClassic/README.md

 # CLI 💻

 You can also use the command line to start the Shutdown Timer with specific arguments and settings.
-In PowerShell or CMD navigate to the folder where the executable is located.

-Then type `.\ShutdownTimerClassic.exe` and add the arguments you want after this:
+**Warning**: The application does not validate arguments the same way it does user input within the form.
+Spelling errors or missing arguments can cause unintended behaviour.
+Please test your command before using it in scripts!

+To launch the application with additional arguments, navigate to folder where the application binary can be found with your file explorer.
+If you are using the Microsoft Store version, I recommend downloading a second version from the GitHub releases page instead, as the binaries from the Store are not intended to be launched by the user.

+For installations with the Installer, you should find the folder at `C:\Program Files (x86)\Lukas Langrock\Shutdown Timer Classic`.
+If you opted for the ZIP without an isntaller, copy **all** the files in the ZIP to any folder of your choosing and do not rename any files itself.

+Now, right click in the explorer, select "Open in Terminal" and type `.\ShutdownTimerClassic.exe`, adding the respective arguments using their exact name and seperated by a space:

 ```
 Argument                 Description